Are There Better Times to Water a Lawn

 It rains all hours of the day, so it is perfectly natural to water a lawn any hour of the day.
-As a matter of fact, you will not kill your lawn because you watered at the “wrong” time.
-Two principles rule the life and death of your lawn, regardless of when you water: 1)Your lawn thrives in a moist soil, 2)Your lawn dies in a dry soil.
+As a matter of fact, you will not kill your lawn because you water at the “wrong” time.
+Two principles rule the life and death of your lawn, regardless of when you water: 1)Your lawn thrives in moist soil, 2)Your lawn dies in dry soil.
 So, the best time to water your lawn is at a time that keeps the lawn moist.

 If the time you water is not as important as keeping the lawn moist, then the best time to water your lawn is at sunset.
 When you water at sunset, the lawn will stay moist longer during the dark, cool hours of the night.

 During the day, plants produce sugars using the power of the sun (photosynthesis).
 By night, plants use those sugars to grow and reproduce in a process called respiration.
 And water is the fuel that runs the respiration process – without adequate water, respiration slows dramatically.
 Keeping the lawn moist all night long promotes growth.

 Composting: The Enzymatic Digestion of Organic Matter

 A lawn is more than a patch of decorative grass, it is a biological filter – a thriving ecosystem of organisms – including fungi - that are composting organic matter into plant food (compost).
 Watering in the evening promotes composting.
 Composting requires moist warm conditions to work and these conditions prevail during the night.
 The more composting, the more food available to the lawn – the more food, the more growth.

 I’ve Been Told to Water at Sunrise to Prevent Fungus